COLLEGE COMPOSITION I

 Items 1 & 2: Two written arguments with at least one instructor-commented draft each

-You will write three major argumentative essays and revise two of these three essays at least once.
-Each of the two revised essays you include in the portfolio will represent a different argumentative approach, such as a definition, evaluation, causal, rebuttal, or proposal argument.
+You will write at least two major argument-driven writing projects and revise two of these projects at least once.
+Each of the two revised essays/projects you include in the portfolio will represent a different argumentative approach, such as a definition, evaluation, causal, rebuttal, or proposal argument.

 Your CCII portfolio essays need to meet the following requirements:

-Your essays must be a minimum of 900 words, with a maximum of 1,300 words.
+Each major project/essay must be a minimum of 900 words.

-Your argumentative essays must have been submitted to your instructor and revised.
+Your argumentative projects/essays must have been submitted to your instructor and revised.

-Your portfolio must include one instructor-commented-on draft for each of the final revised essays.
+Your portfolio must include one instructor-commented-on draft for each of the final revised projects/essays.

-Your essays must incorporate sources—a minimum of two and a maximum of four--and use appropriate in-text citation and include works-cited pages.
+Your projects/essays must incorporate sources — a minimum of two and a maximum of four — and use appropriate in-text citation and include References pages.

-Your portfolio essays need to represent two different argumentative types.
+Your portfolio projects/essays need to represent two different argumentative types.

 Item 3: The Reflective Statement